6mayank9/New-York-Subway-Planner/README.md

  Thanks to MTA for providing real time feeds and turnstiledata.

 # How to run:
-Download the files to your local server.
+1. Download the files to your local server.
-Run Final.html
+2. Run Final.html <br />